Azerbaijani, Russian MFAs hold phone conversation

 Trend:

-On October 14, 2020, a telephone conversation took place between Minister Jeyhun Bayramov and Minister of Foreign Affairs of Russia Sergey Lavrov on the initiative of the Azerbaijani side, Trend reports citing Azerbaijani Ministry of Foreign Affairs.
+On October 17, 2020, a telephone conversation took place between Minister Jeyhun Bayramov and Minister of Foreign Affairs of Russia Sergey Lavrov, Trend reports citing Azerbaijani Ministry of Foreign Affairs.

-Minister Jeyhun Bayramov informed his Russian counterpart of the latest tensions in the region.
-He brought to the attention of Sergey Lavrov that on October 14 around 1 am and then again around 8 am the armed forces of Armenia activated their missile systems in the area bordering the occupied Kalbajar region of Azerbaijan, and were ready to open fire on Azerbaijani territory.
-The armed forces of Azerbaijan destroyed these missile systems in launchpads as legitimate military targets.

-Minister Bayramov emphasized that the armed forces of Azerbaijan acted within the right to self-defense and to protect its civilian population, with due account of recent missile attacks by Armenia against the civilian population and infrastructure of Azerbaijan, including the cities of Ganja and Mingachevir.
-Thus another potential humanitarian catastrophe was prevented and the lives of many Azerbaijani civilians were saved.

-Minister stressed that the political-military leadership of Armenia bears full responsibility for the escalation.
+Minister Jeyhun Bayramov informed his Russian colleague of a heinous missile attack by armed forces of Armenia on Ganja city of Azerbaijan, the second time after the humanitarian ceasefire.
+Stressing the serious civilian casualties of the missile attack, Minister underlined that leadership of Armenia bears responsibility for this war crime.

-Foreign Minister Sergey Lavrov expressed his serious concern over the loss of civilian lives.
-He emphasized the importance of respecting the humanitarian ceasefire agreed upon during the Moscow meeting.
+Foreign Minister Sergey Lavrov underlined that civilian casualties are unacceptable under any circumstances.
+He emphasized the importance of implementing the humanitarian ceasefire agreed upon in the Moscow meeting.
+The necessity of starting the substantial negotiations based on the basic principles with the mediation of the OSCE Minsk Group co-chairs was highlighted.